 Foreign investors, no matter their finances, have plenty of choices when deciding to open a company.
 They can choose any part of the world.
 While some will consider Asia for the large market share they can address, other will choose the American continent.
 During the last few years, Singapore has emerged as one of the easiest countries to do business in, however the United States of America remains one of the most prolific economies in the world and attracts many foreign investors year after year.
-Even so, Singapore can offer better conditions for those interested in opening a company here, and below will provide you with a brief comparison between the Singapore company formation process and the company registration procedure in the US.
+Even so, those who want to open a company in Singapore should know that the Lion city can offer better conditions.
+Below will provide you with a brief comparison between the Singapore company formation process and the company registration procedure in the US.

 Both Singapore and the United States have commercial laws which welcome foreign investors.
 Also, both countries allow foreign investors to register various types of structures, however two are predominant in both countries: the private limited liability company and the public company.
 The private company is known in both countries as the LLC, while the public company is usually known as a corporation in the US.